Taimoor10/Projects-Repository/Thesis/Frontend/adappt/Readme.md

                 tabs.
 However, Expired functionality is not yet implemented but is provided in the application to provide the future idea for Expired claims.

         1) Press on a credential to view details
         2) A Reset button is also provided in credentials page to delete credentials from the application.

-   Menu: Press on the Menu icon on top left or slide finger on your iOS device from left to right to open application menu.
+   Press on the Menu icon on top left or slide finger on your iOS device from left to right to open application menu.

-         The menu consists of
+         The menu consists of:

         1) Home: button to naviagte to Credentials screen